Boise State vs. Central Michigan Arizona Bowl NCAA Football Odds, Plays and Insights | December 31, 2021

 - So far this season, the Broncos have been installed as favorites by an 8-point margin or more four times and are 3-1 ATS in those games.

-- Boise State is 6-1 against the spread and 5-2 overall this season when the team notches more than 26.2 points.
+- Boise State is 6-1 against the spread and 5-2 overall in games when it records more than 26.2 points.

-- In games that Boise State picks up over 392.3 yards, the team is 5-1 against the spread and 5-1 overall.
+- In games that Boise State piles up more than 392.3 yards, the team is 5-1 against the spread and 5-1 overall.

 - This year, the Broncos have turned the ball over 15 times, one more than the Chippewas' takeaways (14).